medic/medic-reporter/README.md

 * `_hide_topbar` - 0 to display and 1 to hide
 * `_hide_forms` - comma separated list of form codes to hide
+* `_show_forms` - comma separated list of form codes to show, all others will be hidden
 * `_locale` - preset the local the form will render in
 * `_sync_url` - path to resource where messages are added
 * `_forms_list_path` - path to JSON encoded forms resource